-We make a classic mistake in church life when we judge the qualities of the Christian based on the world’s standards.
+You make a mistake when you use the world’s standard to judge the qualities of a Christian.
 A person’s eloquence, coolness or success in the business world means nothing to God on their own.
 A leading expert in a field can do nothing for God without a rock solid relationship with Jesus.
 The most successful CEO will be an utter failure running a church without a heart for Jesus.
 The sole defining quality of great workers for the Lord is being with Him.
 God will give you the ability to do His will if you seek to do it.
 God doesn’t call the qualified for His work.
 They are a dime a dozen.
 God calls the man who is devoted to God.
 He then equips him for the tasks ahead.

 Say there is an opening on the elder board of a church.
-According to most church manuals, the standard operating procedure is to form a search committee.
-Then the committee looks at the church members to judge who in the congregation would be best suited for the role.
+The standard operating procedure in response is to form a search committee.
+The committee looks at the church members to judge who in the congregation would be best suited for the role.
 If the job requires organization, they look to a winning coach or a leader in the professional world.
 If it requires handling money, they look at the successful businessman or banker.
 The reasoning is that they are used to handling people, leading people and raising money so they can transfer their skills into the church version.
-It makes sense according to man’s logic but is a terrible error in God’s eyes.
-God simply does not judge a man by what the world’s standards.
-God’s standards and choices for leadership are very different than man’s.
+This makes sense according to man’s logic but is a terrible error in God’s eyes.
+God never judges a man by the world’s standards.
+God’s leaders are very different than man’s.

 The Apostle Paul’s Job Interview

-Can you imagine if there was a search committee of the church at Antioch that was charged with picking the next evangelist for their church?
-We know what Paul the Apostle did when he was chosen by God to be His anointed vessel of the Gospel.
-But we forget what how horribly unqualified he was when he went by his Hebrew name of Saul.
-Saul interview before the official Antioch evangelist search committee would go something like this:
+Can you imagine the search committee for the church at Antioch charged with picking the next evangelist for their church?
+You know what Paul the Apostle did when he was chosen by God to be His anointed vessel of the Gospel.
+It is easy to forget his resume.
+Saul’s interview before the official Antioch evangelist search committee would go something like this:

 Interviewer Ananias: So you want to be hired by our church, what were you doing in your last position?